 Step 4.
 Respond to Cyber Attacks

 Elevating security grip is possible through business continuity plans refinement and speeding up recovery is possible with advanced technologies.
 It help organizations to both have ready-to-use recovery plans or custom-tailor them according to each specific case.
 Machine learning does the heavy lifting on behalf of humans by drawing the parallels between the security systems present in the organization and variety of external threats out there.
-For example, IBM Watson can detect cyber attack and even gives advice for neutralizing it.
+For example, IBM Watson can detect cyber attack and even gives advice for neutralizing or avoiding cyber assault.
 Furthermore, passing on the alert to internal and external stakeholders that might be affected by the attack is pivotal since the third parties need to be informed promptly, too.
 Assessing initial security insights with the help of machines is the way to streamline cyber risk management operations in the long run.

 AI, machine learning along with big data can work in sync to form a powerful technology stack to help businesses identify and reduce bottlenecks in their cyber security plans to battle ever-evolving attacks in digital world.
 For example, Spinbackup utilizes machine learning for detecting security cases as brute force attack, abnormal apps installation, data leakage, application compromise and others.
-We are developing our algorithms to remove human factor from data security and protect organizations from two main problems: insider threats and ransomware.
+We are developing our algorithms to remove human factor from data security and help organizations solve two serious problems: insider threat control and ransomware protection.